addition to unsymmetrical alkenes header image.

 Marovnikov's rule

-By studying many addition reactions the Russian chemist Vladimir Markovnikov suggested that in the addition of hydrogen halides to unsaturated alkene molecules the electrophilic hydrogen becomes attached to the carbon atom with the fewer alkyl substituents.
+By studying many electrophilic addition reactions the Russian chemist Vladimir Markovnikov suggested that in the addition of hydrogen halides to unsaturated alkene molecules the electrophilic hydrogen becomes attached to the carbon atom with the fewer alkyl substituents.
 We could also express Markovnikov rule by saying that in the addition of HX to an alkene the more substituted carbocations are more likely to form as intermediates, since the more substituted the carbocation the more stable it will be.

 In the example above using HCl and 2-methylprop-2-ene the reaction can proceed via either a tertiary or a primary carbocation.
 The tertiary carbocation being much more stable than the primary carbocation resulted in the formation of only one product.
-However if we start with hex-1-ene rather than 2-methylprop-2-ene then the addition of hydrogen chloride gas will produce as an intermediate a primary and a secondary carbocation.
-This time the reaction will produce a mixture of two products; 1-chloropentane and 2-chloropentane as shown below.
+However if we start with the unsaturated alkene hex-1-ene rather than 2-methylprop-2-ene then the addition of hydrogen chloride gas will produce as an intermediate a primary and a secondary carbocation.
+This time the reaction will produce a mixture of two products; 1-chloropentane and 2-chloropentane as shown in the image below.
 The major product will be the 2-chloropentane since it is produced by the more stable secondary carbocation will the minor product will be the 1-chloropentane since it is produced from the less stable primary carbocation.

 Example of how to use Marknikov's rule to predict the products of an electrophilic addition reaction.